About

 Monographs

 Material Lives: Women Makers and Consumer Culture in the 18th Century.
-London: Bloomsbury, 2021 (in production).
+London: Bloomsbury, 2021.

 Edited Collections

 Shopping and the Senses: A Sensory History of Retailing and Consumption.
-London: Palgrave, 2022 (forthcoming, under contract).
+London: Palgrave, 2022.

 Material Literacy in Eighteenth-Century Britain: A Nation of Makers, edited with Chloe Wigston Smith.
 London: Bloomsbury, 2020.